Skip to main content

 Measuring ROI: A Framework for Healthcare Providers

 One of the most common questions from healthcare providers considering investment in medical SEO marketing is how to measure the return.
-Unlike a Google Ads campaign where cost and conversion data are directly available, organic search ROI requires a slightly more structured measurement approach, but it is entirely achievable.
+Unlike a Google Ads campaign where cost and conversion data are directly available, organic search ROI requires a little more time and a structured approach.

 Step 1: Establish Baseline Metrics

-Before any SEO activity commences, document your current position: organic search traffic volume, rankings for your target keywords, number of enquiries or bookings attributable to organic search, and your website’s conversion rate (the proportion of organic visitors who make contact or book).
+Before any SEO activity commences, document your current position: organic search traffic volume, rankings for your target keywords, number of enquiries or bookings attributable to organic search, and your website’s conversion rate, that is, the proportion of organic visitors who make contact or book.

 Step 2: Define and Track Conversions

-A ‘conversion’ in healthcare SEO terms is typically one of the following: a new patient registration form submitted, a telephone enquiry tracked via a call tracking number, an online appointment booking, or a contact form submission.
-Modern analytics platforms, primarily Google Analytics 4, enable these conversions to be attributed to organic search with reasonable precision.
+A conversion in healthcare SEO terms is typically one of the following: a new patient registration form submitted, a telephone enquiry tracked via a call tracking number, an online appointment booking, or a contact form submission.

 Step 3: Calculate Cost Per Acquisition

-With conversion tracking in place, you can calculate the cost per patient acquired through organic search by dividing total SEO investment (agency fees, content production, technical work) by the number of conversions attributable to organic search.
-As a mature SEO programme accumulates rankings, this cost per acquisition typically decreases year-on-year, the defining characteristic of organic search as a marketing channel.
+With conversion tracking in place, you can calculate the cost per patient acquired through organic search by dividing total SEO investment, covering agency fees, content production, and technical work, by the number of conversions attributable to organic search.
+As a mature SEO programme accumulates rankings, this cost per acquisition typically decreases year-on-year, and that declining cost is the defining characteristic of organic search as a marketing channel.

 Step 4: Calculate Patient Lifetime Value